Operator-induced structural variable selection for identifying materials genes: Discussion

-Other than the methodological contributions, we use extensive experiments to demonstrate appealing empirical features of iBART that may be crucial for practitioners. iBART automates the feature generating step; one-shot methods such as LASSO often require user intervention as otherwise they are not scalable to handle the overwhelmingly large feature space---this feature space increases double exponentially in the number of primary variables and operators as a result of compositions. iBART has excellent scalability and leads to robust performance when the dimension of primary variables increases to a level that renders existing methods computationally infeasible.
-Compared to SISSO, which is widely perceived as the state-of-the-art in the field of materials genomes, our data application shows that iBART reduces the out-of-sample RMSE by 16\% with an over 30-fold speedup and a fraction of memory demand.
-Overall, the proposed method accomplishes traditionally ``server-required" tasks using a regular laptop and desktop with improved accuracy.
-Beyond materials genomes illustrated in Section \ref{sec:real_data}, iBART can be applied to a vast domain where interpretable modeling is of interest.
+Other than the methodological contributions, we use extensive experiments to demonstrate appealing empirical features of iBART that may be crucial for practitioners. iBART automates the feature generating step; one-shot methods such as SISSO often require user intervention as otherwise they are not scalable to handle the overwhelmingly large descriptor space---this descriptor space increases double exponentially in the number of primary features and binary operators as a result of compositions. iBART has excellent scalability and leads to robust performance when the dimension of primary features increases to a level that renders existing methods computationally infeasible.
+Compared to SISSO, which is widely perceived as state-of-the-art in the field of materials genomes, our data application shows that iBART reduces the out-of-sample RMSE by 16\% with an over 30-fold speedup and a fraction of memory demand.
+Overall, the proposed method accomplishes traditionally ``server-required" tasks using a regular laptop or desktop with improved accuracy.
+Beyond materials genomes illustrated in Section \ref{sec:4_real_data}, iBART can be applied to a vast domain where interpretable modeling is of interest.

 There are interesting next directions building on our iBART approach.
 First, OIS provides a useful perspective for structured variable selection by introducing operators and compositions.
 Certain operator sets may be particularly useful depending on the application; for example, the composite multiply operator leads to high-order interactions.
 It is interesting to examine the performance of iBART with a diverse choice of operators.
-Also, there is a rich menu of nonparametric variable selection methods, and one may compare the performance when BART is replaced with alternatives.
-Finally, we have focused on finite sample performance when assessing OIS screening property through simulations partly in view of the limited sample size typically available in the motivating example.
-It is nevertheless interesting to theoretically investigate this property for selected nonparametric variable selection methods such as BART when the sample size diverges.
+Also, we have focused on finite sample performance when assessing selection accuracy through simulations partly in view of the limited sample size typically available in the motivating example.
+It is nevertheless interesting to theoretically investigate the necessary conditions for the PAN criterion to hold for selected nonparametric variable selection methods such as BART when the sample size diverges.